MrBubune/web-tech-midsem/readme/session_management.md

 10. **Session Timeout and Cleanup:**
     - Session management allows for the definition of session timeouts, helping to protect against unauthorized access due to prolonged periods of inactivity.
 It also enables the cleanup of expired sessions, freeing up server resources.

+## What happens when there is no or bad Session Management

+When there is no or poor session management in a web application, it can lead to various security vulnerabilities, usability issues, and potential legal implications.
+Here are some of the consequences associated with the absence or inadequacy of session management:

+1. **Security Vulnerabilities:**
+   - **Session Hijacking:** Without proper session management, attackers may exploit vulnerabilities to hijack user sessions.
+This could allow unauthorized access to sensitive user accounts and data.
+   - **Session Fixation:** Attackers might use session fixation techniques to set a user's session ID, enabling them to control the session even after the user logs in.

+2. **Unauthorized Access:**
+   - Lack of proper session management can result in unauthorized access to protected areas of a website.
+Users may gain access to privileged information or perform actions reserved for authenticated users.

+3. **Data Breaches:**
+   - Inadequate session management increases the risk of data breaches.
+Sensitive user information stored in sessions may be exposed, leading to the compromise of personal data.

+4. **Loss of User Data:**
+   - Without session management, user-specific data is not retained between requests.
+This may result in a loss of user data, such as shopping cart contents, form submissions, or user preferences.

+5. **Inefficient User Experience:**
+   - Users may be required to log in repeatedly on each page, leading to a poor and inconvenient user experience.
+This inefficiency can negatively impact user satisfaction and engagement.

+6. **Increased Vulnerability to Cross-Site Scripting (XSS):**
+   - XSS attacks become more potent when combined with poor session management.
+Attackers can inject malicious scripts to steal session information, leading to unauthorized access.

+7. **Session Timeout Issues:**
+   - Ineffective session timeout settings may lead to prolonged active sessions, increasing the risk of unauthorized access when a user leaves their session unattended.

+8. **Legal and Regulatory Consequences:**
+   - Data protection regulations, such as GDPR, mandate the secure handling of user data.
+Failure to implement proper session management may result in legal consequences and financial penalties.

+9. **Impact on Single Sign-On (SSO):**
+   - In a multi-application environment using Single Sign-On, poor session management may disrupt the seamless flow of user authentication between applications.

+10. **Resource Exhaustion:**
+    - Inefficient session management may result in resource exhaustion on the server, especially if expired sessions are not promptly cleaned up.
+This can impact server performance and scalability.